ColasNahaboo/advent-of-code-my-solutions/go/2024/README.md

 - **d04** Tried to use methods on generics, and immediately closed the Pandora can of worms I opened!
 - **d06** Different implementation to test speeds for part2: 4 arrays bools or array of ints or bytes used as 4-bit bitfields.
 The latter is faster.
 - **d14** How to recognize an xmas tree in the output?
 I suppose it is inside a box, and I look for horizontal lines
+- **d23** I used the Bron Kerbosh algorithm to find the biggest clique in a graph.
+- **d24** I solved part2 by hand to get to the finish line, but I plan to design a proper solution later.